FunnyMoneyVerse/EncantaAgentsHub/README.md

 Encanta is an AI-powered content platform built to help startups and SMEs produce professional, strategically aligned content without the need for specialized marketing or technical AI skills.
 The platform combines the latest AI technology with strategic marketing expertise to empower businesses with both a self-service SaaS dashboard and high-touch consulting services.

+## Documentation Structure

+This project maintains two sets of documentation files:

+1. **Root Documentation** (this README and CHANGELOG): Contains comprehensive project documentation and history.
+2. **Monorepo Documentation** (`/encanta/README.md` and `/encanta/CHANGELOG.md`): Contains information specific to the monorepo structure.

+For more information about this structure, see:
+- [README-STRUCTURE.md](./README-STRUCTURE.md) - Explains the dual README structure
+- [CHANGELOG-STRUCTURE.md](./CHANGELOG-STRUCTURE.md) - Explains the dual CHANGELOG structure

 ## Monorepo Structure

 This project is organized as a monorepo using npm workspaces.
 The main structure is: